GeotrekCE/Geotrek-admin/docs/advanced-configuration/map-settings.rst

 Enable outdoor course points of reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Points of reference are enabled on form of outdoor courses.
+Points of reference can be enabled in the forms for outdoor courses.

 .. md-tab-set::
     :name: outdoor-course-of-reference-enabled-tabs